Juicy Greek Turkey Meatballs Flavorful and Simple Recipe

 Once cooked, transfer the meatballs to a plate and let them rest for a few minutes before serving.

-Presentation Tips: Serve the meatballs on a large platter, garnished with additional parsley and lemon wedges.
-For a complete meal, pair with a side of tzatziki sauce and a fresh Greek salad.
+Serve the meatballs on a large platter, garnished with additional parsley and lemon wedges.